return42/sphkerneldoc/linux_src_doc/include/linux/fscache_h.rst

 Reenable a previously disabled cookie, allowing it to accept further alloc, read, write, invalidate, update or acquire operations.
 An attempt will be made to immediately reattach the cookie to a backing object.
+If \ ``aux_data``\ is set, the auxiliary data attached to the cookie will be updated.

 The \ :c:func:`can_enable`\  function is called (if not NULL) once the enablement lock is held to rule on whether enablement is still permitted to go ahead.